-If you elect to tie to the Commercial Pier, existing ordinance is clear that if you are so concerned about any pending storm that you must tie up to "The Pier" that you must remain on board and/or in the immediate vicinity of your vessel at all times.
+If you elect to tie your vessel to the Fish Pier, the existing ordinance makes it clear that if you are concerned about any pending storm, that you must remain on board and/or in the immediate vicinity of your vessel at all times.

 Take the time to remove any objects that may float away during a storm surge and/or high winds or rains.